-The Arboreal Vineyard sits at 1200 feet on Underwood Mountain, with a panoramic view of the Columbia River and Mount Hood.
-It was planted in 2001 by Joe and Jack Brady, and we fell in love with it long before we were able to buy it.
+Loop de Loop wines’ Light Anthology Vineyard, sits at 1250 feet on Underwood Mountain, with a panoramic view of the Columbia River and Mount Hood.
+Formerly known as the Underwood Mountain Vineyard, It was planted in 2001 by Joe and Jack Brady, and we fell in love with it long before we were able to buy it.
 We grow Pinot Noir, Chardonnay, Riesling and Gruner Veltliner, in a vineyard nestled between two forests and surrounded by incredible biodiversity.
-The arboreal birds and animals are our companions through long days working in the vines.
-Red-tailed hawks, osprey, various owls, bobcats, elk, black bear and turkeys live in these forests and visit us from time to time.
-Some of them help with the gophers and insects in the vineyard.
-They all work to form a dynamic ecosystem which we will consistently strive to support.

-Arboreal is just across the river from Hood River, about an hour’s drive from Portland, in the Columbia Gorge AVA.
+Light Anthology Vineyard is just across the river from Hood River, about an hour’s drive from Portland, in the Columbia Gorge AVA.
 This AVA spans Oregon and Washington, and encompasses an incredible array of microclimates.
 Our site enjoys the last of the wetter maritime weather from the west.
-As you travel east from Underwood Mountain, you lose an inch of annual rainfall for every mile.
-Arboreal Vineyard is a magical site, benefiting from the sun exposure of a Southeast-facing slope, the temperature moderation of the Columbia River, and the maritime influence from the Pacific.
+As you travel east from Underwood Mountain, you lose an inch of annual rainfall for every mile making this site distinctly different than vineyards found just East of us.
+Light Anthology Vineyard is a magical site, benefiting from the sun exposure of a Southeast-facing slope, the temperature moderation of the Columbia River, and the maritime influence from the Pacific.